 PASSIVE EUTHANASIA AND THE RIGHT TO DIE IN INDIA

-Justice R.S Pathak in Vikram Deo Singh Tomar vs. State of Bihar 1988 (Supp) SCC 734 penned that “We live in an age when this Court has demonstrated, while interpreting Article 21 of the Constitution, that every person is entitled to a quality of life consistent with his human personality.
+Justice R.S Pathak's obiter dictum in Vikram Deo Singh Tomar vs. State of Bihar 1988 (Supp) SCC 734 noted that “We live in an age when this Court has demonstrated, while interpreting Article 21 of the Constitution, that every person is entitled to a quality of life consistent with his human personality.
 The right to live with human dignity is the fundamental right of every Indian citizen.”

-Indeed Article 21 does guarantee the right to live with human dignity but what if that dignified life is toiled on a hospital bed enduring a chronic ruptured brain where consciousness and awareness limits, the muscle and bones give in and feelings fail to feel at all.
+Indeed Article 21 does guarantee the right to live with human dignity but what if that dignified life is toiled on a hospital bed enduring a chronic ruptured brain where consciousness and awareness limits, the muscle and bones crucified and feelings fail to feel at all.
 Will a person of this persistent vegetative state (PVC) not be entitled to the right to die?
-Does Article 21 of the Indian constitution not guarantee these rights?
+Does Article 21 of the Indian constitution not envisage these rights?

 JUDICIAL EVOLVEMENT